keploy/community-blog/clv1xlbx9000w07l64ig660vh.md

 ### How can I manage complex test cases efficiently?

 Utilize helper struct more, helper structs separate input parameters and expected results, enhancing test case clarity and manageability by structuring data into distinct categories for better organization and readability.

+### Can we use Table Driven test in Golang only?

+While table driven tests are most popular with Go, TypeScript is also a perfect language for them.
+Being a strongly-typed superset of JavaScript, TypeScript allows us to explicitly define our input and expected types, an important feature to have when we are writing our tests.